 Manufacturing License: Concerning a country, any regulatory authorization red to manufacture one or more products or classes of products as granted by the relevant governmental authority.

-Material Safety Data Sheet (MSDS/SDS): A Material Safety Data Sheet (MSDS) is a document containing information on the potential hazards (health, fire, reactivity, and environmental) and how to work safely with the chemical product.
+Material Safety Data Sheet (MSDS/SDS): A document containing information on the potential hazards (health, fire, reactivity, and environmental) and how to work safely with the chemical product.
 MSDS also contains information on the use, storage, handling, and emergency procedures all related to the hazards of the material

 Non-conformance: Departure of a quality characteristic from its intended level or state, such as to cause an associated material or activity not to comply with its specification, GMP, marketing authorization, or applicable law.